microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationProxyConnectorGroup.md

 This example creates a new Connector Group using specified name.

-- `Name` parameter specifies the new connector group name.
+- `-Name` parameter specifies the new connector group name.

 ## Parameters